Pediatric eye doctor examining common pediatric eye conditions

 Whether it's something your child notices or their teacher points out, they may be experiencing blurry vision or astigmatism, a condition which can cause light sources to appear distorted.
 Your child’s ophthalmologist may recommend glasses or contact lenses following a vision test in order to treat either of these situations.

-Anya T. Sebring, MD, a CEENTA pediatric ophthalmologist who practices out of our Mooresville and Statesville offices, elaborates on corrective lenses for children.
+Anya Trumler-Sebring, MD, a CEENTA pediatric ophthalmologist who practices out of our Mooresville and Statesville offices, elaborates on corrective lenses for children.
 “The need for glasses is often a slow progression, or it is "all they know," so children may complain.
 More commonly a concern brought up to the parents by the teacher, school nurse or primary care provider.
 It is very important to follow-up with any concerns or failed vision screening for a child as it is critical for brain and eyesight development."

 Pink eye and eye infections

 Children do not always have the best hygiene, especially around their peers.
 Your child could potentially get pink eye (conjunctivitis) or other eye infections.
 The symptoms for these conditions include red eyes, inflammation, itchiness, and crusting.
 Pink eye can be contagious, so a pediatric ophthalmologist may suggest a combination of artificial eye drops and antibiotics depending on the root cause.
+It is also imperative to teach your child strong hygienic habits like proper handwashing and avoiding contact with their eyes or eyelids throughout the day.

 Blocked tear ducts